NAV

 command.SuggestionsMinimumDistance = 1

 You can also explicitly set names for which a given command will be suggested using the SuggestFor attribute.
-This allows suggestions for strings that are not close in terms of string distance, but makes sense in your set of commands and for some which you don't want aliases.
+This allows suggestions for strings that are not close in terms of string distance, but make sense in your set of commands but for which you don’t want aliases.
 Example:

 $ kubectl remove